cloudfoundry/community/toc/rfc/rfc-draft-hash-based-routing.md

 each application instance, which then creates connection pools to every customer database.
 As a result, all tenants might span up a full mesh, leading to too many open connections to the customer databases, impacting performance.
 This limitation highlights a gap in achieving efficient load distribution, particularly when dealing with limited or memory-intensive resources in backend services, and can be addressed through hash-based routing.
+In short, hash-based routing is an algorithm that facilitates the distribution of requests to application instances by using a stable hash derived from request identifiers, such as headers

 ## Proposal